As if the three main sections of the LSAT weren’t hard enough, surprise: there’s a bonus round called the LSAT Experimental Section.

-The fifth section of the LSAT is designed by the Law School Admissions Council (LSAC) to pretest new test materials.
+The fourth section of the LSAT is designed by the Law School Admissions Council (LSAC) to pretest new test materials.
 To wrap your head around that, remember that the LSAT is a skills-based test.
 It goes way beyond proving you understand facts, data or information.
 You will largely be asked to interact with materials, provide applications and expound upon or solve arguments.

 Because it is so complex, the test materials go through rigorous analysis.
 The final stage in test development for the LSAT is to literally beta-test the materials with real test-takers.